-Personally, I don’t think the name matters as long as you’re exercising the correct muscles.
-You don’t need a full understanding of anatomical terminology – you just need an understanding of which muscles you’re supposed to use.
+Personally, I don’t think the name matters too much as long as you’re exercising the correct muscles.
+You don’t need a full understanding of anatomical terminology – you just need an understanding of which muscles to use.

-The simple way to find the kegel muscles
+The simple way to find the right muscles

 1. Locating the muscles while urinating

-The first technique to find the kegel muscles is to try and stop yourself urinating mid-flow.
-The same muscles that you use to do this are the same muscles you need to use when doing kegels.
+The first technique is to mentally squeeze the base of your penis to stop yourself urinating mid flow.
+The muscles that you use to do this are the muscles you need to use when doing kegels.

-If you find yourself unable to totally stop yourself urinating then it may be that the muscles just aren’t well developed at the moment.
+If you can’t stop urinating then it may be that the muscles just aren’t well developed at the moment.
 Don’t worry though – as long as you find that the flow reduces, you’re probably using the correct muscles.

-Please note that stopping the flow of urine is something you only need to do once or twice to get an idea of which muscle to use.
-Don’t try doing it every time you go to the toilet, as this isn’t recommended by Urologists as safe to do long-term.
+Please note that stopping the flow of urine is something you only need to do to get an idea of which muscle to use.
+Don’t do it every time you go to the toilet, as this isn’t recommended by Urologists.

-Another way to locate the muscle is on your back.
+The second technique is to feel the pelvic floor with your fingers while lying on your back.
 Lie down, raise your knees and then use a couple of fingers to push gently onto your perineum – the area of skin between your testicles and anus.